Drew Carey: Other roles and appearances

 On June 8, 2006, Drew Carey's Sporting Adventures debuted on the Travel Channel.
 In this series, Carey traveled throughout Germany to photograph multiple FIFA World Cup soccer games while he immerses himself in the culture of the towns and states he visits.
 Carey appeared in Matt Groening's The Simpsons as part of the season 19 episode "All About Lisa" as a guest on the Krusty the Clown Show and again in Treehouse of Horror XXVII.
 He also surfaced in the second season of Community playing a well-liked former boss to Jeff Winger.

 On March 4, 2014, it was announced on Good Morning America that Carey would compete on the season 18 of Dancing with the Stars.
 He was partnered with professional dancer Cheryl Burke.
 They were eliminated during the sixth week of the competition, finishing in 8th place.

 Carey has also been a longtime host on SiriusXM channel, Little Steven's Underground Garage radio channel, where for 10 years he hosted a three-hour radio show called "Drew Carey's Friday Night Dance Party" which aired the last Friday of every month.
-In August 2018, Carey turned his monthly show into a weekly show called "The Friday Night Freak Out" which airs every Friday from 8:00pm to 11:00pm ET on SiriusXM.
+In August 2018, Carey turned his monthly show into a weekly show called "The Friday Night Freak Out", which airs every Friday from 8:00pm to 11:00pm ET on SiriusXM.

 In 2018, Carey appeared in an episode of NCIS as a retired Marine.
 His character was a sergeant, the last rank he held in real life.
-Real pictures of him in dress blues and everyday garb were on the plasma screen in the squad room.
+Real pictures of Carey in dress blues and everyday garb were on the plasma screen in the squad room.
 In 2020, Carey appeared as a contestant in season three of The Masked Singer as "Llama" where the costume had a centaur-like build to it.
 He was the second to be eliminated.
 In 2021, Carey participated in Celebrity Wheel of Fortune alongside Teri Hatcher and Chrissy Metz.
 He beat his fellow competitors in the first bonus round, but failed to solve the final bonus round puzzle.

 On March 24, 2023, Carey experimented with an artificial clone of his voice on his "The Friday Night Freak Out" Underground Garage radio show, using a beta version of ElevenLabs and ChatGPT-generated jokes.
 The line "even Drew Carey can use it" was generated by prompting the chatbot to create a joke about how easy it can be used.
 Carey concluded that the audience still prefers a genuine personality since the listeners complained that the voice sounded "soulless" and unlike the "real Drew".
 On April 21, 2023, it was announced that Carey would be featured in an upcoming four-episode documentary by ABC News titled The Game Show Show, covering the history of game shows in America over the last eight decades.
 The four-part documentary premiered on May 10, 2023.